Endalk-Chala/nonprofit-news-twin-cities/README.md

 **A Digital Content Analysis of Nonprofit News Coverage in the Twin Cities**

 This repository contains the tools, data, and documentation for a comparative content analysis project examining the editorial practices and narrative strategies of two influential nonprofit newsrooms in the Twin Cities region: *MinnPost* and *Sahan Journal*.
-The project investigates how these newsrooms frame and report on three structurally embedded civic issues—public safety and policing, educational inequities, and environmental justice—with an eye toward understanding how nonprofit journalism engages local publics, represents marginalized communities, and navigates institutional and civic obligations.
+The project investigates how these newsrooms frame and report on three structurally embedded civic issues—public safety and policing, educational inequities, and environmental justice—with an eye toward understanding how nonprofit journalism engages local publics, represents communities, and navigates institutional and civic obligations.

 ## 🧠 Project Rationale

-In the contemporary media environment, nonprofit news organizations have emerged as vital institutions for local accountability, particularly in under-served and structurally excluded communities.
+In the contemporary media environment, nonprofit news organizations have emerged as vital institutions for local communities.
 Yet little empirical work has examined how these outlets construct the "local public" through coverage, whose voices are elevated or excluded, and what ideological or narrative frameworks guide their reporting.

 This project aims to bridge that gap by combining **digital methods**, **qualitative coding**, and **comparative analysis** to examine:
 - **Media framing of structural issues**